sgmurphy/wordpress-plugins/booking/readme.txt

 	- Many improvements and fixes.
 Find more at [this page](https://wpbookingcalendar.com/changelog/)

 == Upgrade Notice ==
+= 10.3 =
+Enhanced Calendar Overview and Timeline Views, and more...

 = 10.2 =
 Explore Advanced Configurable Booking Confirmation, Enhanced Booking Form Typography, and more...